Welcome to week 3 of New Beginnings January 2023!

 It's never to early to start dreaming.

-Now is the time to start planning (and dreaming about) your spring gardens.
-A little effort in prep and planning goes along way here.
+Now is the time to start planning (and dreaming of) your gardens.
+Spring will be here soon, so little effort in prep and planning goes along way here.
 Start thinking about spaces: window boxes, flower beds, porch containers, walkway, mailbox area, and so on....
 Then find your inspiration by browsing through magazines, garden books, websites, and pinterest.

 Ideas to help with planning